 P2 is a linear optimization problem.
 Although it can be solved by simplex or interior-point method, the complexity is large when the number of variables is large.
-To simplify the problem, MSs in the relay area are assumed to transmit using the same subcarrier in both time slots which means for a $k^{th}$ MS located in the relay area, $I{k,m,n} = J{m,n}$ .
-Further, the continuous relaxation in C1.1-1.2 from $I{k,m,n} \in \{0,1\}$ to $I{k,m,n} \geq 0$ and from $J{m,n} \in \{0,1\}$ to $J{m,n} \geq 0$ might yields a fractional-valued solution which should be rounded to 0 or 1.
+To simplify the problem, MSs in the relay area are assumed to transmit using the same subcarrier in both time slots which means for a k^{th} MS located in the relay area, $I{k,m,n} = J{m,n}$.
+Further, the continuous relaxation of I and J in C1.1-1.2 might yield a fractional-valued solution which should be rounded to 0 or 1.
 As an indirect approach, a low-complexity distributive solution is derived by solving the dual problem of P2.
 Since P2 is a linear optimization problem, the duality gap is zero.
 Firstly, the optimal solution for the time-slot one is solved by using Lagrange multipliers for constraint optimization, and dual decomposition.
 Then, subcarriers in time-slot two are determined for MSs in the direct area.
 The Lagrangian function of P2 is derived as follows: